Amanda Wasserman (Director)

 senior years.
 She choreographed routines for the team, which led them to

-psychology, and is a part of the Iona College Dance Team.
+win the 2011 Long Island Kickline Association Championships.
+Amanda's choreography received many high score awards, as well as choreography awards.
+Amanda attended Iona College and graduated in 2015 with a BA in psychology, and is a part of the Iona College Dance Team.
 Here at Modern Rhythms Dance Academy, Amanda teaches and choreographs in all styles; ballet, contemporary, jazz,

 modern, tap and lyrical.
-She loves to be a part of the Modern Rhythms staff and can't wait to continue to share her talents with us!
+She loves to be a part of the Modern Rhythms staff and can't wait to continue to share her talents with us.

 Amanda Cecala